ezekg/xo/README.md

 the match of the first parenthesized subexpression, and so on.
 These capturing groups are what `xo` works with.

 Okay, okay.
-Lets do something a little more useful.
-Now suppose we had a configuration file called `servers.yml` containing some project information.
+Let's move on to something a little more useful.
+Suppose we had a configuration file called `servers.yml` containing some project information.
 Maybe it looks like this,
 ```yml
 stages:
   production: